addyosmani/backbone-fundamentals/chapters/08-modular-development.md

 collection.someview.$el.html( compiled_template( { results: collection.models } ) );
 ```

 All templating solutions will have their own custom methods for handling template compilation, but if you understand the above, substituting Underscore's micro-templating for any other solution should be fairly trivial.

-**Note:** You may also be interested in looking at [RequireJS tpl](https://github.com/ZeeAgency/requirejs-tpl).
-It's an AMD-compatible version of the Underscore templating system that also includes support for optimization (pre-compiled templates) which can lead to better performance and no evals.
-I have yet to use it myself, but it comes as a recommended resource.

 ### Optimizing Backbone apps for production with the RequireJS Optimizer

 As experienced developers may know, an essential final step when writing both small and large JavaScript web applications is the build process.
 The majority of non-trivial apps are likely to consist of many scripts and so optimizing, minimizing, and concatenating your scripts prior to pushing them to production can reduce the number of scripts your users have to download, often to just one.

-If this is your first time looking at build scripts, [Addy Osmani's screencast on build scripts](http://addyosmani.com/blog/client-side-build-process/) may be useful.

 Another benefit to using RequireJS is its command line optimization tool, R.js.
 This has a number of capabilities, including: